 2. Definitely take the Na Pali Sail and Snorkel Adventure with Captain Andy’s (some might prefer the sunset cruise- but then you miss out on snorkeling in the clear waters of Pacific)

-3. Kauai is very famous for its red dirt washed t shirts- don’t forget to grab one of them and brag about it when you get back 😀
+3. Kauai is very famous for its red dirt washed t-shirts- don’t forget to grab one of them and brag about it when you get back 😀

 1. Tick off from your list the Haleakala sunrise tour at Maui.
 Most of the hotels have tie-ups with the tour companies (one such is Polynesian Adventure tours).
 It is the most exciting activity you’d imagine doing in Hawaii- waking up at 3 am, being driven up to 14000 ft above sea level and watching those golden colors spread over the night skies.
 Advance booking recommended!

 2. Another major catch is the drive to Hana.
 It is a small village on the other end of the island and drive is dotted with lots of curves, one lane bridges and splendid views of the coastline.
 It will take up most of your day and since we personally wanted to enjoy the drive, so we had booked a cab for which we paid roughly $300, but was well worth it.
-3. If you’re on self drive (which is recommended), you can check out the Iao Valley Needle Park.
-Locals actually consider the needle shaped mountain as that of divine importance.
+3. If you’re on self-drive (which is recommended), you can check out the Iao Valley Needle Park.
+Locals actually consider the needle-shaped mountain as that of divine importance.

 1. The biggest and different-from-all other Hawaiian islands.
-This is the island where you will find black lava grounds, active volcanic eruptions and an ever increasing coastline.
+This is the island where you will find black lava grounds, active volcanic eruptions, and an ever-increasing coastline.
 These can be seen and witnessed at Volcanoes National Park.
 Important to note- Big Island has two towns on either side- Hilo and Kona.
 The Volcanoes Park is on the Hilo side but we stayed at Courtyard which was in the Kona side.
-Drive to other side of island takes roughly 2.5 hrs one way and so keep a day aside for visiting this park.
+Drive to another side of the island takes roughly 2.5 hrs one way and so keep a day aside for visiting this park.
 Nothing can be guaranteed as to what you’d see when you visit the park- the Kilauea crater is still active and we also had taken a helicopter ride the next day to catch a bird’s eye view of the crater and we were lucky enough to watch some molten lava flowing into the ocean.